books

 -Re-naming the table

-A table may be safely re-named by passing the RENAME clause to the ALTER TABLE command. ...
+A table may be safely re-named by passing the RENAME clause to the ALTER TABLE command.
+The following is the syntax to re-name a table where table_name is the ...

 -Re-naming columns